 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
 The most important of them is the Faculty of Classics undergrad prospectus 🔗 🌟 which gives a general overview of what studying Classics at Cambridge is like.

-Unofficial Prospectus 🔗 This is an unofficial prospectus put together by the Cambridge University Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Philosophy student is like, compared to official materials.
+Unofficial Prospectus 🔗 This is an unofficial prospectus put together by the Cambridge University Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a Classics student is like, compared to official materials.

 Reading Lists 🔗 These reading lists, compiled by King's College, are for the papers that first-years take.
 Don’t be intimidated by how long they are; they’re intended to be worked through over the course of a full academic year, and honestly no one reads everything anyway.

 FAQ 🔗 🌟 Some useful answers to common questions about the application process.

 InsideUni Classics interview experiences 🔗 🌟 Current students talk about their interview experience, as well as sharing some tips.
 We’re biased, but we think they’re useful!